 The Health Cluster will also leverage public procurement to drive innovation, with two actions: a pre-commercial procurement action on climate-resilient healthcare and a public procurement of innovative solutions action on integrated care, both aimed at improving healthcare outcomes

-Additionally, this Work Programme part supports the second phase of the European Partnerships on Rare Diseases and Pandemic Preparedness, providing continued funding to build on the progress achieved in the first phase and to further address the significant medical and societal challenges posed by rare diseases and pandemics.
+Additionally, this Work Programme part supports the second phase of the European Partnerships on Rare Diseases and Pandemic Preparedness, providing continued funding to build on the progress achieved in the first phase and to further address the significant research, medical and societal challenges posed by rare diseases and pandemics.

 To realise the potential of new Research and Innovation for society, collaboration between research teams and prospective users of the knowledge and technology developed is paramount.
 It is therefore essential to involve these users - such as patients, healthy citizens, healthcare professionals, providers and payers, public health authorities, regulators, and innovators from academia and industry - early in the process of knowledge generation and technology development.
 This involvement can take the form of patient and citizen engagement, community involvement, and other social innovation approaches, ensuring that Research and Innovation activities align with the specific expectations, needs, constraints, and potential of users.
 Furthermore, effective intellectual property management strategies are crucial to maximise the benefits of such cooperation.